 The MHRA vets advertising and promotional materials for new active substances before they can be used.
 Related non-promotional materials such as press releases, associated media materials and patient support materials are also examined.
 The MHRA may also pre-vet advertising for other products if, for example, there are safety concerns or if previous advertising has breached regulations.
-According to MHRA guidelines, the vetting period usually lasts for about two to three months, but it may go on for longer depending on the nature of the promotional materials and any problems found.
-Companies found in breach of The Code may be required to submit materials to the PMCPA for pre-vetting..
+According to MHRA guidelines, the vetting period usually lasts for about two to three months, but ghmcnetwork.com | 136